princesegzy01/fraud-detection-machine-learning/readme.md

 # Fraud Detection Machine Learning Model

 ## Problem Statement
+        There is no clear problem statement and also what you want the solution to solve for ?

 ## Folder structure
 Below is a screenshot of the folder structure from google doc that contains .rpt (Crystal report file format), Readme in excel format and a zip file containg some .tab (tabe dataset file ) file.